ONSdigital/sdx-downstream/README.md

 # sdx-downstream

-The sde-downstream app is used within the Office National of Statistics (ONS) for consuming decrypted Survey Data Exchange (SDX) Surveys from sdx-store and delivering them to downstream environments e.g. Common Software.
+The sdx-downstream app is used within the Office National of Statistics (ONS) for consuming decrypted Survey Data Exchange (SDX) Surveys from sdx-store and delivering them to downstream environments e.g. Common Software.

 ## Installation